Applying to the EMBody Lab: FAQ

 When will you be accepting new students?

-NEW GRADUATE STUDENTS: I will be reviewing applications for new graduate students to enroll in the Queen's Psychology Graduate Program in Fall 2022 (application deadline Dec 1, 2021).
+NEW GRADUATE STUDENTS: I will be reviewing applications for two new graduate students to join my lab in Fall 2022 (application deadline Dec 1, 2021).
 Applicants to the EMBody Lab can come in through the Clinical Psychology, Developmental Psychology, or Social Psychology programs.
-See Queen's program and admissions information here.

 EXISTING GRADUATE STUDENTS (e.g., grad student collaborators with a primary supervisor elsewhere in the department): To existing graduate students at Queen's - hello!
 I'd love to hear from you any time.
 I look forward to learning about your research, and/or whether my research could complement your training while at Queen's.
 You'd be welcome to sit in on regular lab meetings, once they are up and running.
 If you develop a project idea involving new data collection or archival data available through the EMBody Lab, it would be fun to talk about.
 Please note, however, that transparency with your primary mentor at Queen's is paramount.
 I'll assume that you and your mentor have discussed your interest in meeting with me, and I will also reach out to your mentor myself to make sure we are all on the same page about the best way to support your training.

-PAID RESEARCH ASSISTANTS (part-time/full-time): At the moment, there are no openings for paid, bachelor's-level staff positions in the lab.
-However, I expect to have a paid position available in May or June 2022.
-Please check back if you might be interested in joining the EMBody Lab in a full- or part-time paid position.
+PAID STUDY COORDINATORS (part-time/full-time): The EMBody Lab may have have at least one paid position available in the summer of 2022.
+Please check back here for updates, if you might be interested in joining us in a full- or part-time paid position.

 II.
 FOR GRADUATE-LEVEL APPLICANTS